trufflesuite/trufflesuite.com/src/docs/vscode-ext/how-to/install-dependencies.md

 8.3.1
 ```

-You did it!
-WAGMI FTW!

 ### Git

-Git is normally installed via the command line tools for OSX dialog.
+Git is usually already installed on MacOS.
-If it hasn't installed you can do it by typing this into the shell:
+If you don't have Git installed, enter the following into the terminal:

 ```shell
 > xcode-select --install
 ```

-A few popups will appear and then install some binaries (1GB+) and you should be able see if git is installed (preferably in a new terminal, path may be updated...)
+In a new terminal window, check if you installed Git successfully:

 ```shell
 ❯ git --version